National Chapter Vision Webinar: Stem Cells

 Kodi Lee – December 17, 2020

-This special holiday edition of Music to Our Eyes features Kodi Lee on Thursday, December 17, 2020, at 7 p.m.
-ET, and is in partnership with Two Blind Brothers.
+In partnership with Two Blind Brothers, this special holiday edition of Music to Our Eyes featured Kodi Lee on Thursday, December 17, 2020,

 Kodi Lee is a 24-year-old blind and autistic musical prodigious savant who can recall any music he hears after only one listen.
 Born with optic nerve hypoplasia, Kodi survived a life-saving surgery at only five days old.
 He rose to fame after participating and winning Season 14 of America’s Got Talent.